waffledood/cerberus-check/README.md

 Process:

 1. Data extracted from Cerberus is manually filtered (Owner, then Hold Comments).
 The data for LOH & TTL lots for each segment are separated into individual Excel Worksheets.
 So 2 (LOH, TTL) x 7 (segments) = 14 worksheets.
 The count of LOH & TTL lots (number of rows) is then extracted from each worksheet.
-- WorkflowOutline.py (will rename this later lol)
+- cerberusCheck.py

 2. Count for LOH & TTL lots is extracted from the underlying database of the Tableau charts.
-- csv_export.vb
+- csv_export.vb (consists of cerberusv4 sub & POB_CSV2 sub)
 - cerberus_v2.py

 3. Comparison is made between the values of "Sum LOH" & "Total Lot Count" to check the data sanity.
-- Python program to be developed with the following funcionalities.
 * Compare the LOH, TTL & LRR% values for each segment & correspondingly generate a report if the LRR% are within an acceptable range
+- cerberus_report.py

 Future areas of improvement: